 - Chicken (400 grams)

-- First of all, you should wash the quinoa.
+- First, you should wash the quinoa.
 Then cook it for about 10 minutes.
 Let it rest in a colander.

 - Make omelets with the 3 eggs.
 Cook these and then cut them into small squares.